 The "do good, feel good" phenomenon — we've all experienced that warm feeling from acts of altruism and charity at some point in our lives.
 Successful business leaders not only realise the importance of giving back to society, but they also consider the social and environmental responsibilities of their business with the ultimate goal of sustainable global development.
 This concept of business operations grounded in economic performance with a simultaneous consideration for the bigger picture is stylised as Corporate Social Responsibility (CSR), an idea which has been gaining traction and recognition in Malaysia.
-2019 has seen more Malaysian companies adopting a socially conscious approach in the form of CSR initiatives and philanthropic efforts.
+There have been more Malaysian businesses adopting a socially conscious approach in the form of CSR initiatives and philanthropic efforts in recent years.
 Clearly, CSR is not a passing fad and is here to stay.

-A properly executed CSR strategy offers a plethora of benefits to your business:
+A properly executed CSR strategy offers a plethora of benefits to businesses:

 Thanks to the era of information technology, the modern consumer is plenty capable of well-informed decisions when it comes to making a purchase.
 Unsurprisingly, a business' personal mission statement and ethical stance are factored into their final decision when choosing.
 According to a study done by Cone Communications in 2017, 87% of consumers said they would be willing to buy a product or service based on a business’s advocacy concerning a social matter.

 By implementing CSR, your business stands a chance of attracting like-minded talent.
 Employees are much more likely to work for a socially responsible business that aligns with their personal beliefs.
 Moreover, CSR reduces the employee turnover rate by a staggering 50%.